Post By rolygate

 Main advantage / disadvantage

-- Use a much higher nicotine strength if you experience cravings - 45mg (4.5%) strength is shown to be required in some cases
+- Use a much higher nicotine strength if you experience cravings - 45mg (4.5%) strength is shown to be required in some cases, depending on device efficiency

 - Upgrade to a more efficient device (which by definition will be considerably larger)